-ACTUAL RETURNS FOR ADAMS FINANCIAL CONCEPTS MANAGED ACCOUNTS
+ACTUAL COMPOSITE RETURNS FOR ADAMS FINANCIAL CONCEPTS MANAGED GROWTH ACCOUNTS

-While Mike Adams has been managing client accounts for over 30 years, he launched Adams Financial Concepts in January 2005 as an Investment Advisor through Mid-Atlantic Capital Inc. In May 2005 Adams Financial Concepts became a Registered Investment Advisor.
-So actual returns shown below are just for those eleven years.
+While Mike Adams has been managing client accounts for over 33 years, he launched Adams Financial Concepts in January 2005 as an Investment Advisor through Mid-Atlantic Capital Inc. In May 2005 Adams Financial Concepts became a Registered Investment Advisor.
+So actual returns shown below date to inception in 2005.
 Results achieved prior to that cannot be verified since he was employed by Wachovia and Dain Rauscher.